linode/docs/docs/guides/quick-answers/linux/how-to-install-selinux-on-ubuntu-18-04/index.md

 	semanage fcontext -a -t allow_daemons_use_tty '/newcontextpath(/.*)?'

-Now that we have applied contexts to the new path above, we can enforce everything in this path to get that context by:
+Now that you have applied contexts to the new path above, you can enforce everything in this path to get that context by:

 	restorecon -RFvv /newcontextpath